-8. RESUBMISSION POLICY
+7. RESUBMISSION POLICY

-An application previously submitted to CPRIT but not funded may be resubmitted once and must follow all resubmission guidelines and be eligible for this mechanism under the criteria in Section 5.
-If a previously submitted application does not meet the new criteria for this mechanism outlined in Section 5, it must be resubmitted under the IIRA mechanism.More than 1 resubmission is not permitted.
-An application is considered a resubmission if the proposed project is the same project presented in the original submission.
-A change in the identity of the PI for a project or a change in the project title that was previously submitted to CPRIT, or omission or modification of an aim do not constitute a new application; the application would be considered a resubmission.
+An application previously submitted to CPRIT but not funded may be resubmitted once and must follow all resubmission guidelines.
+More than 1 resubmission is not permitted.
+An application submitted previously under another IIRA mechanism that addresses the goals of this new targeted RFA may be resubmitted once under the IIRA-EOC mechanism.
+An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
+A change in the identity of the PI for a project or a change of title of the project that was previously submitted to CPRIT or omission or modification of an aim does not constitute a new application; the application would be considered a resubmission.
 This policy is in effect for all applications submitted to date.
-See section 10.2.6.
+See section 9.2.6.

-9. RENEWAL POLICY
+8. RENEWAL POLICY

-An application funded by CPRIT under this mechanism may be submitted for one competitive renewal.
-An application originally funded by CPRIT as an IIRA that is now appropriate for the IIRAP mechanism may be submitted under this RFA for a competitive renewal.
-See section 10.2.7.
-An application originally funded by CPRIT under this mechanism that does not meet the new criteria outlined in Section 5 must be submitted under the IIRA mechanism.
+This is a new targeted IIRA RFA.
+An application funded by CPRIT under another IIRA mechanism that addresses the goals of this new RFA may be submitted once as a competitive renewal under this IIRA-EOC mechanism.
+This policy is in effect for all awards submitted to date.
+See section 9.2.7.
 Competitive renewals are not subject to preliminary evaluation.
 Renewal applications move directly to the full peer review phase.
-See section 11.2.
+See section 10.2.

-10. RESPONDING TO THIS RFA
+9. RESPONDING TO THIS RFA

-10.1.
+9.1.
 Application Submission Guidelines